Director Of Saddle Brook School Program Jailed On Child Sex Abuse Charges

 Anderson became a director with KinderCare Education at Work, the parent company of the Champions program, in August, records show.

+Musella said his Special Victims and Cyber Crimes units investigated and arrested Anderson following a tip from Fair Lawn police.

 While not identifying him by name, Saddle Brook Schools Supt.
-Danielle M. Shanley informed parents that "a Champions employee was arrested [Thursday] and an investigation is ongoing."
+Danielle M. Shanley, in turn, informed parents that "a Champions employee was arrested [Thursday] and an investigation is ongoing."

 "At this time, none of the allegations involve Saddle Brook students," the superintendent wrote in a message.

-Note: UPDATE: The recently-hired director of a before- and after-school program in Saddle Brook exchanged nude images with a victim under 16 and had conversations on social media with several juveniles that "included sexually explicit dialogue," Bergen County Prosecutor Mark Musella said Friday.